 The Reverend Peter Hawkins offers some common sense.
 “None of us wanted to be born British, yet we have to put up with the fantasies of Border Control and Passports in order to enter and leave the place of our birth.
 (The present European Format is an improvement on the previous UK Cit format because it is smaller.)
 The only page of significance is the Identity Card at the back.
 The rest is flummery.
 UK Control is so insulting, we have the right to free movement of persons, but I still have to pay for the Westminster Circus.“

 Another hardy Englishman takes a less jaundiced view but plays loose with reality :

-“I’m a guy so that probably colours my view, but seriously, I don’t give a shit who is on the passport as long as it get’s me into the country I want to go to, and doesn’t get me thrown in jail.”
+“I’m a guy so that probably colours my view.
+I don’t give a shit who is on the passport as long as it get’s me into the country I want to go to, and doesn’t get me thrown in jail.”

-A lot of good a British passport did for British national Shaker Aamer, lifted in the night by false accusation and spirited to Guantanámo for 14 years of sanctioned hell with torture on tap, carried out without arrest, lawyer, or trial.
-And the British embassy was … where?
+A British passport did nothing for British national Shaker Aamer, lifted in the night by false accusation and spirited to Guantanámo for 14 years of sanctioned hell with torture on tap, carried out without arrest, lawyer, or trial.
+And his British embassy was … where?

-I can’t leave the last word to Frizzell because she thinks English is all of British.
+I can’t leave the last word to Frizzell because she thinks English is all of Britain.

 “I would love to hand over a passport at customs that made me proud to be British.”

 Good for her.
 I would love to hand over a passport at customs that made me proud to be Scottish, but I am denied that right.
 Then again, it is all part of the new colonialism: “The Scotland Office – part of the UK Government IN Scotland.”

 Suck on that, Sweaties!